-Enrollment in grades TK-6 for the current school year (2021/22) was 5,188 students at the time of the official enrollment census taken in the fall.
+Enrollment in grades TK-6 for the current school year (2022/23) was 5,210 students at the time of the official enrollment census taken in the fall.
 Many schools are operating close to maximum capacity, and some schools are over the original design capacity and rely on portables to temporarily accommodate students.
 Projects have been proposed to provide additional space.

-Residential development is projected to add 4,025 new housing units.
-However, when just looking at the number of planned units in the next five years, a total of 3,182 of these units are projected to be built.
-This is a significant increase compared to the construction rate over the past few years and will have a major impact on the school facilities.
+Residential development is projected to add 2,652 new housing units.
+However, when just looking at the planned developments that have been approved or started construction, a total of 2,361 of these units are projected to be built.
+This is an increase compared to the construction rate over the past several years and will have a major impact on the school facilities.

-Applying the methodology prescribed by State law for Level 2 Fees (see next section for a more detailed discussion), this School Facilities Needs Analysis finds the Sulphur Springs Union School District is justified in levying a fee of \$3.08 per square foot on residential development subject to the fee.
-This Level 2 fee exceeds the District's 50% elementary school share of the Level 1 fee of \$2.40 by \$0.68 per square foot.
-The total Level 2 developer fee justified compared to last year has decreased by \$0.26 per square foot.
+Applying the methodology prescribed by State law for Level 2 Fees (see next section for a more detailed discussion), this School Facilities Needs Analysis finds the Sulphur Springs Union School District is justified in levying a fee of \$2.68 per square foot on residential development subject to the fee.
+This Level 2 fee exceeds the District's 50% elementary school share of the Level 1 fee of \$2.395 by \$0.285 per square foot.
+The total Level 2 developer fee justified compared to last year has decreased by \$0.40 per square foot.

-Expected revenues from development fees in the next five years are projected to be \$18.0 million.
+Expected revenues from development fees in the next five years are projected to be \$9.9 million.
 This fee will provide up to one-half of the cost of needed school projects, with the other half expected to be provided by the State and other local sources.
 Additional District funds may be required to supplement these fees to provide the quality of schools required by the District's students.